Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - New Mexico

 Citation: Ann.
 Stat. § 32A-3A-13

-The rules shall include guidelines to hospitals, birthing centers, medical providers, Medicaid managed care organizations, and private insurers regarding identification of appropriate agencies to be included as supports and services in the plan of care, based on an assessment of the needs of the child and the child's relatives, parents, guardians, or caregivers, performed by a discharge planner prior to the child's discharge from the hospital or birthing center.
+The rules shall include guidelines to hospitals, birthing centers, medical providers, Medicaid managed care organizations, and private insurers regarding the identification of appropriate agencies to be included as supports and services in the plan of care, based on an assessment of the needs of the child and the child's relatives, parents, guardians, or caregivers, performed by a discharge planner prior to the child's discharge from the hospital or birthing center.
 Agencies that may provide services may include the following:

 • Public health agencies